burlachenkok/burlachenkok.github.io/_posts/2021-10-20-Second-Semester-at-KAUST-post.md

 The course allows enough freedom to make a selection in various topics.
 The course has opened my eyes that preparing good lecture notes in difficult subjects in compact form is challenging.

-## Deep Learning for Visual Computing, CS323
+## Deep Learning for Visual Computing, CS323 with prof. Bernard Ghannem

 Even though I faced Deep Learning methods during my career at NVIDIA and during my academic passing of several classes at Stanford University, this class was very useful.